Browse below for common plant care and maintenance questions ::

 That depends on what type of Hydrangea you have.
 Additionally, pruning is usually not necessary at all unless the plant has grown too large or has become unattractive.
 If you need to prune, the following are some types and how to do it ::

-H. anomala petiolaris (Climbing) - These bloom on new growth/wood.
+H. anomala petiolaris (Climbing) - These bloom on old and new growth/wood.
 No pruning is necessary unless shaping or a change in appearance or size is desired.

 H. arborescens (Annabelle, Incrediball, Invincibelle Spirit, etc.) - These bloom on new growth/wood.
 Prune as necessary... generally halfway back yields good results.